theCastleBuilder/Acute-myeloid-leukemia/README.md

 #### Searching for possible prognostic markers

 We began our literary research by studying publications that discuss the relationship between AML and TFs that we found using DoRothEA package.

-Of course, not for each of the transcription factors there were references in the literature about its association with AML.
+Of course, not for each of the TFs there were references in the literature about its association with AML.
+Therefore, there is a large space for studying the involvement of not previously mentioned in AML context TFs in gene regulatory networks and signaling pathways in order to build hypotheses.

 ## Literature